matrix-org/matrix.org/content/twim-guide.md

 generator expects for these links.
 If you are able to add them around your links, it will help us in making sure your links will be clickable on the blog.

-This is unnecessary if you are using a markdown link with text, such as:
+This is unnecessary if you are using a Markdown link with text, such as:
 `You can find our guidelines [here](https://matrix.org/twim-guide/).`.

 ## Reactions and Adding a Project to the Bot